AI-Driven Marine Robotics: Emerging Trends in Underwater Perception and Ecosystem Monitoring: Emerging Trends

 \section{Emerging Trends}

-In this section, we provide a critical analysis of the recent and emerging trends in underwater perception.
+This section provides a critical analysis of the recent and emerging trends in underwater perception.
 We do not provide an exhaustive survey of prior approaches, but instead highlight key works that we believe are driving innovation in the field and opening up new research directions.
 Where relevant, we also identify the specific challenges of the underwater domain driving the technical advances.